Robert von Heine-Geldern: Biography

-Heine-Geldern performed military service during World War I, then worked at the Naturhistorisches Museum in Vienna.
+Heine-Geldern performed military service during World War I, then worked at the ethnographic department of the Natural History Museum in Vienna (which later became the Museum of Ethnology) from 1917 to 1927.
 His research combined ethnological, pre-historical and archaeological concepts, and in 1923 pioneered the field of Southeast Asian anthropology with his chapter "Sϋdostasien" in G. Buschan's Illustrierte Völkerkunde.
-He began teaching at the University of Vienna in 1927, where he became Professor in 1931.
-From 1938 through World War II, he lived as a refugee in New York City, where he worked at the American Museum of Natural History.
-At this time he was instrumental in creation of the Southeast Asia Institute in the United States (1941).
-He returned to Vienna in 1950 where he joined the Ethnology Institute.
-He died in Vienna.
+In 1925 he completed his habilitation thesis and was awarded the venia legendi (licence to teach at universities) in the field of "ethnology with special consideration of Southeast Asia and India".
+He began teaching at the University of Vienna in 1927, where he was appointed associate professor for Ethnology and Archaeology of India, Southeast Asia and Oceania in 1931.